 EMIT director David Manson was one of six artists featured in "50 Stories in 50 Years", celebrating 50 years of service from the Florida Division of Cultural Affairs.

 We are sad to report that Longtime EMIT board member Rick Olson has left us recently.
 He loved adventurous music and was always supportive of EMIT projects.
 He was a good man and an accomplished musician who performed with Zappa tribute band Bogus Pomp and world music ensemble PoOg.
 He will be missed by many.

-Thanks for your interest in the EMIT series.
-It is hard to believe that twenty-one years and nearly 400 concerts have passed since our first concert at the Salvador Dali Museum in 1995!
+It is hard to believe that twenty-two years and over 400 concerts have passed since our first concert at the Salvador Dali Museum in 1995!
 EMIT is a music presenter organization that seems to defy categories in many ways.
 Please allow me to describe who we are and what we do.

 EMIT presents adventurous music - that is - diverse, often noncommercial programming including new classical, modern jazz, international, improvisation, and interdisciplinary art forms that incorporate sound.
 We prefer acoustic and near-acoustic volume levels believing that music should be listened to by a participating audience, not forced on people through loudness.

 Emerging arts, innovation and virtuosity are important defining elements of the EMIT series.
 The name EMIT, is not an acronym.
 It is Latin for "sending forth" and it is also a term for high energy dispersion.
 Initially, we came together to make interesting music available in the Tampa by tapping into the touring circuit of composer/performers making their way south.
 Over the years, we have directed more of our energies toward local artists and creating opportunities for them here in St. Petersburg.